Gliese 412

+History of observations

+This system, also known as Lalande 21258, was announced in 1860 as a high apparent proper motion star by Friedrich Wilhelm Argelander as a result of work on the Bonner Durchmusterung (BD).
+Adalbert Krueger, an assistant to the BD project, was tasked with measuring its parallax.
+In Krueger's paper reporting the result, he dubbed it Argelander's Third Star.

 The primary star was monitored for radial velocity (RV) variations caused by a Jupiter-mass companion in a short-period orbit.
 It displayed no significant excess of RV variation that could be attributed to a planet.
 A search of the system using near-infrared speckle interferometry also failed to detect a companion orbiting at distances of 1–10 AU.
 Nor has a brown dwarf been detected orbiting within this system.

+Characteristics

+The two stellar components of this system have a projected separation of about 152 AU, and an estimated orbital semimajor axis of 190 AU.

+The primary has 0.387 times the mass of the Sun, 0.398 times the Sun's radius and 2.23% of the Sun's luminosity.
+It is spinning at a rotation velocity at the equator of less than 3 km/s.
+The secondary is smaller and fainter, at 9.52% of the Sun's mass, 12.62% of the Sun's radius and luminosity only 0.09% solar.
+It is spinning at a rotation velocity of 7.7±1.7 km/s.
+Gliese 412 A has a temperature of 3,639 K, while Gliese 412 B has 2,863 K.

 The space velocity components of this system are U = 141, V = –7 and W = 7.
 They are members of the halo population of the Milky Way galaxy.

 X-ray source

 The secondary is a flare star that is referred to as WX Ursae Majoris.
 It is characterized as a UV Ceti-type variable star that displays infrequent increases in luminosity.
 This star was observed to flare as early as 1939 by the Dutch astronomer Adriaan van Maanen.

 Component B (WX Ursae Majoris) has been identified as an X-ray source, while no significant X-ray emission was detected from component A. This system had not been studied in X-rays prior to ROSAT.
-The Gaia DR2 release gives a parallax of 204.059 ±0.169 mas for B, indicating a distance of around 16 light-years.